 Geneva Graduate Institute of International and Development Studies

-I obtained my PhD from the Graduate Institute of International Studies and the University of in 2001.
-Following my work with the World Bank in Lithuania, I was a Research Fellow at the London School of Economics from 2002 to 2004, and Foreign Associate Researcher at the Institut d'Histoire du Temps Présent in Paris from 2004 to 2005.
-I was a RCUK Academic Fellow at the School of History, University of St Andrews from 2005 to 2011, and a Swiss Fonds National de la Recherche Scientifique – Research Professor from 2008 to 2011.
-In 2011, I was appointed Associate Professor at the Graduate Institute; Full Professor in 2014.
-I served as the head of the International History & Politics Department from 2014 to 2017.
+I earned my PhD in 2001 from the Graduate Institute of International Studies and the University of Geneva.
+After working with the World Bank in Lithuania, I was appointed Research Fellow at the London School of Economics (2002–2004) and as Foreign Associate Researcher at the Institut d’Histoire du Temps Présent in Paris (2004–2005).
+From 2005 to 2011, I was RCUK Academic Fellow in the School of History at the University of St Andrews, and concurrently held a Swiss National Science Foundation (SNSF) Professorship (2008–2011).
+In 2011, I joined the Graduate Institute in Geneva as Associate Professor and was promoted to Full Professor in 2014.
+I headed the Department of International History and Politics from 2014 to 2017.

-I have taught for the Ecole Polytechnique Fédérale of Lausanne (EPFL), as well as several Executive Education programmes.
-Since 2016, I have co-directed and then directed The Executive Education Certificate in Advanced Studies on International Advocacy and Public Affairs.
-I also teach for the Graduate Institute Summer School and, from 2012 to 2024 I taught for the Smith College Geneva Centre (higher undergraduate level).
+I have taught at the École Polytechnique Fédérale de Lausanne (EPFL) and contributed to various Executive Education programmes.
+Since 2016, I have directed the Executive Education Certificate in Advanced Studies on International Advocacy and Public Affairs.
+I also teach in the Graduate Institute Summer Programme and taught for the Smith College Geneva Programme from 2012 to 2024.

-Together with my colleague Prof. Mohamedou, we acted as consultants for Google on two projects on the history and politics of racism.
-We also wrote a study on racist and controversial public spaces commissioned by the City of Geneva.
+Together with Professor Mahmoud Mohamedou, I have served as a consultant to Google on two projects related to the history and politics of racism.
+We also co-authored a study on contested public spaces commissioned by the City of Geneva.

-Since 2024, I co-direct the Geneva Graduate Institute Centre for Digital Humanities and Multilateralism.
+Since 2024, I have co-directed the Geneva Graduate Institute's Centre for Digital Humanities and Multilateralism.

 ‘Interventions and the Eclipse of Liberal Internationalism’, Past and Present, Viewpoint Series, 2024.